alex-esc/posts/_posts/2019-03-27-new-email-list.md

 title: "Now you can subscribe via e-mail."
 ---

-After playing around with RSS I came across `FeedBurner`, it allowed me to do a podcast for free, I explained my setup on [my previous post][1] and it's all possible thanks to `FeedBurner`.
+After playing around with RSS I came across `FeedBurner`<!--more-->, it allowed me to do a podcast for free, I explained my setup on [my previous post][1] and it's all possible thanks to `FeedBurner`.

 [1]: https://alex-esc.github.io/posts/i-get-podcast-rss-now.html